 Back in the day, Markle was a fan of a bold red lip—here's the evidence.

-And she even branched out to burgundy tones, like you'll see above.
-Chantecaille's Lip Chic in Ceylon (£32) is a good dupe for this.
+And she even branched out to burgundy tones, as you'll see above.
+Chantecaille's Lip Chic in Ceylon ($39) is a good dupe for this.